sufone/nasheed/README.md

 - setup nasheed.app domain on cloudflare
 - add more off my favs from yt
 - make portaits all square
+- make it mobile first (and only at first)

 ## Developing